techdivision/import-docs/pages/02.getting-started/01.installation/docs.37.md

   ALTER TABLE `magic360_gallery` ADD INDEX `MAGIC360_GALLERY_POSITION` (`position`);
 ```

-> This also improves performance of the Magento 2 standard import functionality, but not at same level as for M2IF.
+> This also improves performance of the Magento 2 standard import functionality, but not at same level as for Pacemaker Community.